eyzmeng/eyzmeng/README.md

   Making is my passion; it's so I can bring change to the world.
-  It's so that someone can find peace --- that I can find peace --- in a chaotic world and the unrelenting flow of time, overwhelmed by senses and overridden by grief, crushed by the apathetic and hurt by the careless... that doesn't come from the rejection of human nature and imperfection; or a detachment from the range of emotions, but rather embrace it, cherish it, and spend every second not regretting to be human in it.
+  It's so that someone can find peace --- that I can find peace --- in a chaotic world and the unrelenting flow of time, overwhelmed by senses and overridden by confusion, crushed by the apathetic and hurt by the careless... that doesn't come from the rejection of human nature and imperfection; or a detachment from the range and capacity of human emotions; but rather embrace it, cherish it, and spend every second not regretting to be human in it.
   (I may make exceptions for you; I can't say the same about you for me!)
+* also, i am a chinese from mainland China --- not Chinese--American, not hong kongnese, not macanese, or taiwanese.
+That doesn't mean i am into politics (well, at least not for its own sake) or take a stance on controversial international things in general (or that i care to engage in such hurtful things), or that i am partial for other mainland Chinese people, or that i agree with everything the CCP does or has done, or that i am (or am not) pro-Taiwan, pro-America, or pro anything.
+That doesn't even suggest the slightest that i would treat you differently because you, if you are ethnic Chinese, are not from mainland China or call yourself Chinese (it is your choice and I do not care).
+But it is *my* choice to call *myself* Chinese, and if my ethnicity and/or nationality *alone* concerns you, it is in our best interest that you spell out your partialty towards my people and my national origin as soon as possible, and that we part our ways from here.

 if any of these points upset you do not consider me for collab!!! do not waste my precious time (or yours)!